xrgzs/rand-ua-go/README.md

 Get random User-Agent for Go.

-The User-Agents are downloaded from https://github.com/fake-useragent/fake-useragent .
+The User-Agents are converted from https://github.com/intoli/user-agents.